jodabike/jodabike.github.io/resources/gearreview.md

 # Gear Review

-## Sleeping bags and mats
+## Camping

 We came across quite a variety of different climates and hence had to find some tradeoff between too warm and heavy or too light and cold sleeping bags.
 Finally, we decided to use the down sleeping bags which we already owned (also for money reasons).
-Those were rated to reach as low as -1 &deg; C (comfort).
+Those were rated to reach as low as -1&deg;C (comfort).
 In general, we were very happy with this solution since down sleeping bags are quite light and compact.

 However, David's sleeping bag was quite heavily used already and had lost some filling.
 As a result, he experienced a few cold nights when we camped very high.
 This led us to buy some sheets of colorful Peruvian fabric (see Fig. below) which we wrapped around the sleeping bag for the coldest nights.